Ross Barnes: Fair-Foul Bunt Rule Change

-Barnes specialized in the fair-foul bunt in which he was so dominant that the National League changed its rules after the 1876 season to eliminate.
-At that time home plate was made of cast iron, and was further forward than it is now and in fair territory.
+Barnes specialized in the fair-foul bunt.
+He was so dominant that the National League changed its rules after the 1876 season to eliminate it.
+At that time, home plate was made of cast iron, and was further forward than it is now and in fair territory.
 If a batted ball first landed in fair territory, it remained fair even if it rolled into foul territory immediately.
 And in the 1870s hitters were allowed to call for the pitch to be either high or low.
 Many hitters would call for the pitch to be low, and then bunt the ball so that it landed fair and rolled foul, in which case it would be impossible for the defense to throw them out.
-Barnes was the master at this, but differently than the other players he would take a full swing, aim for the top of ball, so that it would bounce of home plate, and then roll way foul.
+Barnes was the master at this, but differently than the other players he would take a full swing, aim for the top of the ball, so that it would bounce off home plate, and then roll way foul.
 And when the infielders would position themselves to field the bunt, Barnes would often swing away to keep them off balance.
 This technique allowed Barnes to be dominant, often hitting over .400, and lead the major leagues in ways that were unequaled.
-However, once the rule was changed, Barnes offensive career collapsed and he never again hit even .300.
+However, once the rule was changed, Barnes' offensive career collapsed and he never again hit even .300.

-In 1877, Barnes fell ill with what was then only described as an "ague", played only 22 games, and did not play well when he was in the lineup.
+In 1877, Barnes fell ill with what was then only described as an "ague," played only 22 games, and did not play well when he was in the lineup.
 The illness robbed Barnes of much of his strength and agility and shortened his career.
-Though some have blamed a rule change regarding foul balls for Barnes's decline, Nate Silver argues that the illness was likely the primary factor that hurt Barnes's career.
+Though some have blamed the rule change regarding foul balls for Barnes's decline, Nate Silver argues that the illness was likely the primary factor that hurt Barnes's career.

 The remainder of his career was an effort to return to glory ending in mediocrity.
 He played for the Tecumseh team in the International Association (arguably baseball's first minor league) in 1878, returned to the National League with the Cincinnati club in 1879, sat out all of 1880, and finished his professional career in 1881, playing his last season in Boston, the site of his former glory.
 After 1876, he never hit better than .272, and his other totals were barely half of those from his glory days.
 He retired at age 31.
 He finished his career with 859 hits, 698 runs, and a .359 average, in only 499 games played and 2392 at bats.
 His 1.4 runs per game played remains the best of all time.

 Barnes briefly returned to professional baseball in 1890, serving as an umpire for the Players' League.